-Agriculture Street Landfill (ASL) opened in 1909 to accommodate trash produced by New Orleanians.
-ASL was situated on 95 acres of undeveloped swampland and bounded by Abundance Street, Industry Street, and the tracks of the Northeastern Railroad Company.
-The new landfill received trash from half of the city’s residents via train cars.
-In the early years of operation trash deposits were burned in open fires or buried underground.
-By 1912, disinfectants were “freely used” to treat the stenches and infestations permeating from the landfill.
-An incinerator was erected in 1914.
+In 1909, Agriculture Street Landfill (ASL) opened to accommodate trash produced by half of New Orleans residents.
+ASL occupied 95 acres of previously undeveloped swampland surrounded by Abundance Street, Industry Street, and the Northeastern Railroad Company tracks.
+The new landfill received trash via train cars.
+Employees either burned the deposits in open fires or buried them underground.
+[1, 2] By 1912, employees began freely using toxic disinfectants to treat infestations and stenches permeating from the landfill.
+In 1914, landfill operators oversaw the erection of an incinerator.

 Through the 1930s, the amount of waste produced in New Orleans dramatically increased.
 Trash deposits overloaded the ASL incinerator and employees once again burned excess garbage in the open air.
 In 1939, the Works Progress Administration refurbished the incinerator, tripling its daily capacity.
 [5, 6]

 City officials did not enforce sanitary regulations at ASL.
 In 1957, City Sanitation Director George M. Rittiner said it was "only necessary to use six- to 10- inch cover" when remediating the landfill’s trash laden soil, even though he acknowledged the regulations recommended two feet of cover.
 As garbage mounted at ASL, residents of the surrounding neighborhood expressed growing dissatisfaction with the landfill’s unsanitary conditions.